Our methods are scientifically proven to work — example Biomechanics (The laws of physics applied to the human body.)

 “If the player is passionate, remains committed to the process, works hard, does repetitions outside of the lessons he/she will not only be the best prepared player on the field, they will be the best player that their physical abilities allow them to be. ”

 I.H.S.A.
 Certified Coach / I.H.S.A.
 State Certified

 Certified in Pitching Biomechanics.
 Trained & Educated in Biomechanics, Human Kinetics & The Kinetic Chain for both pitching and hitting

 Plainfield Athletic Club: Instructor & Advisor (2018)

 Plainfield Raiders 14U Pitching Coach (2017)

 Elmhurst Extreme 9U Pitching & Hitting Instructor (2017)

-Swing Baseball & Softball of Montgomery, IL: In-House Instructor
+Swing Baseball & Softball: In-House Pitching Instructor (2017)

 Over 40 years of baseball experience, including over 12 years of Coaching: TBall, Coach Pitch & Little League

 - Head Coach 2017 WAA “AA” Competitive League: Lugnuts (Champions)